 Your American Staffordshire Terrier may not be able to wear his own nails down with just exercise.
 Make sure to clip or grind the nails on a regular basis.
 You should not be able to hear the nails go click, click, click as your dog walks through the house.

 If nails become too long this can cause them to crack or break.
 Even worse is having them get caught on something and rip off, which will mean a trip to the vet to get stitches at the very least.
 With some easy preventative care, you can keep your Amstaff healthy and happy.

 Oral care is very important to helping your dog keep all of his teeth.
 You can brush his teeth on a regular basis and also use teething products like antlers and cow bones.
-Working away the extra plague and grime that gets stuck on your dog’s teeth will help to keep him healthy.
+Working away the extra plaque and grime that gets stuck on your dog's teeth will help to keep him healthy.

 American Staffordshire Terriers have jaws that are strong enough that they’ll be able to tear through anything that you give them.
 They like to chew, so make sure to have lots of durable toys around that your pup can gnaw on.

 How To Train and Exercise An American Staffordshire Terrier

 American Staffordshire Terriers need to start their training from a very early age.
 As soon as you bring them home you should start their training.
 Do not wait until after they have turned 6 months to start their training.
 They will most likely be set in their ways and be harder to train by then.

 Amstaffs can become very stubborn, bossy, and stuck in their ways.
 You need to make sure that your dog knows who the Alpha of the family is, and fast.
 This will make the rest of his training easier.

 This is not the type of dog for inexperienced or first-time dog owners.